-Data Analytics Tutorial for Beginners – The Next Big Thing in Big Data
+Data Analytics Tutorial for Beginners – From Beginner to Pro in 10 Mins!

-Data Science and Data Analytics are two buzz words of the year.
-Today, data is more than oil to the industries.
-Data is collected into raw form and processed according to the requirement of a company and then take this data for the decision making purpose.
-All this process, helps the business to grow in the market.
-But, who will do this work?
-Who will process the data? etc. Everything is done by a Data Analytics and a Data Scientist.
-This Data Analytics tutorial if specially designed for beginners, to provide information about Data Analytics from scratch to the end.
+Data Science and Data Analytics are two most trending terminologies of today’s time.
+Presently, data is more than oil to the industries.
+Data is collected into raw form and processed according to the requirement of a company and then this data is utilized for the decision making purpose.
+This process helps the businesses to grow & expand their operations in the market.
+But, the main question arises – What is the process called?
+Data Analytics is the answer here.
+And, Data Analyst and Data Scientist are the ones who perform this process.

 The analysis is an interactive process of a person tackling a problem, finding the data required to get an answer, analyzing that data, and interpreting the results in order to provide a recommendation for action.

-A reporting environment or business intelligence (BI) environment involves calling and execution of reports.
+A business intelligence environment, otherwise known as a reporting environment also includes calling as well as report execution.
 So, outputs are then printed in the desired form.
 Reporting refers to the process of organizing and summarizing data in an easily readable format to communicate important information.
 Reports help organizations in monitoring different areas of performance and improving customer satisfaction.
-In other words, you can consider reporting as the process of converting raw data into useful information, while analysis transforms information into insights.
+One can also consider the conversion of raw data into useful information as a part of reporting, whereas, the same can be thought for analysis which transforms the information into key usable insights.

-- Reporting just provides the data that ask for while analysis provides the information or the answer that need actually.
+- Reporting just provides the data that is asked for while analysis provides the information or the answer that is needed actually.

 - We perform the reporting in a standardized way, but we can customize the analysis.
 There are fixed standard formats for reporting while we perform the analysis as per the requirement; we customize it as needed.

-- We can do Reporting using a tool and it generally does not involve any person while in the analysis.
-A person requires who is doing analysis and who will lead the process.
-He guides the complete analysis process.
+- We can perform reporting using a tool and it generally does not involve any person in the analysis.
+Whereas, a person is there for doing analysis and leading the complete analysis process.

 - Reporting is inflexible while analysis is flexible.
 Reporting provides no or limited context about what’s happening in the data and hence is inflexible while analysis emphasizes data points that are significant, unique, or special, and it explains why they are important to the business.